-Discover the magic of one of South America’s most vibrant countries when you travel to Colombia with Photo Quest Adventures during New Year's Eve.
-Photograph the Carnaval de Negros y Blancos, one of the world’s great celebrations.
-It is the biggest folklore celebration in Colombia, and often called the most colorful carnival in the world.
+Discover the magic of one of South America’s most vibrant countries when you travel to Colombia with Photo Quest Adventures with Alison Wright during Carnaval one of the world’s great celebrations.
+It is the biggest folklore celebration in Colombia, and often called the second most colorful carnival in the world after Brazil.

-With a number of world-class beaches, gorgeous architecture and The Carnival, it is quickly becoming one of our favorite places to visit in South America.
+With a number of world-class beaches, gorgeous architecture and Carnival, it is quickly becoming one of our favorite places to visit in South America.
 Journey to photograph the heady majestic romance of Cartagena; capture the time-worn colonial streets, enthralled by its enduring history and colonial culture.
-In the salt mines of Zipaquira, descend into the earth to see an entire cathedral (complete with the world's largest cross made of salt) that has been carved from the deposits.

 Now it is time to discover one of the best kept secrets of Latin America on the Photo Quest Adventure of a lifetime.

-Arrival at Medellin airport (MDE), Colombia and airport pickup/transfer to hotel.
+Arrival at Medellin airport (MDE), Colombia.
+Airport pickup/transfer to hotel.

 After lunch, drive to Guatape, the most colorful town, and spend the rest of the afternoon wandering the streets before we head back to Medellin.